xrnl/aginun/CONTRIBUTING.md

 ## Join project meetings

-Every other Tuesday at 17:30 (in the [CEST](https://24timezones.com/time-zone/cest)/[CET](https://24timezones.com/time-zone/cet) timezone, depending on the season) we hold a brief and efficient online meeting to review the progress from the previous 2 weeks, resolve questions about
+Every other Wednesday at 17:30 (in the [CEST](https://24timezones.com/time-zone/cest)/[CET](https://24timezones.com/time-zone/cet) timezone, depending on the season) we hold a brief and efficient online meeting to review the progress from the previous 2 weeks, resolve questions about